mohan210782/sqash-order-food/README.md

 ```

 DB Migration :
-Open ormconfig.json in the root and cnage the following lines with you data
+Open ormconfig.json and change the following lines with you data
 ```sh
 "host": "localhost",
 "port": 5432,